-Notes on Care of St. Croix Hair Sheep from The Swan Ranch
+Notes from Jo Swan, The Swan Ranch

-Though the St Croix breed of hair sheep is known for its ease of maintenance, there are certain basic requirements for good results.
+Though the St. Croix breed of hair sheep is known for its ease of maintenance, there are certain care requirements for good results.
 They are resistant to some internal parasites, but not to lungworm or liver fluke, and so should be wormed at intervals according to needs.
 They shed on their own, but you can use a stripping comb or shedding blade or pluck the winter coat to hurry the process.
-They are hoof rot resistant but in the rare instance they do get it, they react well to treatment and it is not a huge problem.
+They are hoof rot resistant but in the rare instance they do get it, they react well to treatment and care, and it is not a huge problem.
 The following topics have been gleaned from our own and other’s experience.
 We hope they are helpful.

 - Perimeter: woven wire, 36″ minunum, wood or metal posts, keeps sheep in and predators out.